Suggest a Songfact / Artistfact

-This song, written by Decker and bandmate Ron Rogers, was borne out of a happy accident when Rogers bought a new keyboard with a built-in sequencer but didn't know how to use it.
+This song, written by lead singer Carol Decker and bandmate Ron Rogers, was borne out of a happy accident when Rogers bought a new keyboard with a built-in sequencer but didn't know how to use it.
 Decker explained in a Kickin' It Old School

-This was T'Pau's first UK single.
-It went nowhere when it was first released, but when it was re-released after being used in a commercial for Pepe jeans, it shot up the charts.
-In America, "Bridge of Spies" was the first single, and that one failed to chart.
-"Heart and Soul" followed, and thanks to a video that was put in rotation on MTV, it went to #4 in August 1987.
-A month later, the song reached its peak chart position in the UK, also #4
+This was T'Pau's first single.
+It the UK, it went nowhere when it was first released, but when it was re-released after being used in a commercial for Pepe jeans, it shot up the charts.
+In America, thanks to a video that was put in rotation on MTV, it went to #4 in August 1987.
+A month later, the song reached its peak chart position in the UK, also #4.

 The band was named after a Vulcan high priestess on Star Trek; Carol Decker was watching an episode when the character appeared, and when she suggested the name, the band went for it.

 This was T'Pau's only hit in the US, putting them in the one-hit wonder category there.
 Their next single "China In Your Hand